OpenCodeyard/.github/profile/README.md

 <h1>Hi there<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, Welcome to Open Source Paradise</h1>

-##### Open Source Paradise is the collaboration group for young programmers and Computer Science students as well as professionals.
+##### Open Codeyard is the collaboration group for young programmers and Computer Science students as well as professionals.

 <div>
 <img align="right" src="https://user-images.githubusercontent.com/67138059/113822290-e05ed080-979a-11eb-80fc-07a931bbfb2b.gif" width="240">

-- ⚡ **Official Organization account of Open Source Paradise**
+- ⚡ **Official Organization account of Open Codeyard**

 - 📚 *We are growing everyday.
 Drop a join request at our mail id or discord, we will be happy to add you.*